Case Study

 Outcomes

-The work received NT Chief Minister’s Innovation Award recognition, ACS Digital Disruptor Gold Award recognition and National iAwards recognition.
+The work became one of the strongest public-sector delivery outcomes in Benjamin’s NEC period.
+It received NT Chief Minister’s Innovation Award recognition, ACS Digital Disruptor Gold Award recognition and National iAwards recognition.

 What It Demonstrates

-Secure identity innovation, public-sector delivery, governance-aware biometrics and the ability to build practical solutions for high-consequence environments.
+Secure identity innovation, business development, public-sector delivery, governance-aware biometrics, staff-safety improvement and the ability to project manage technical delivery teams in high-consequence operating environments.